carbonelab/hic_workflow/README.md

 Generate Arima HIC genome restriction site file using the [hicup](https://www.bioinformatics.babraham.ac.uk/projects/hicup/) command [hicup_digester](https://www.bioinformatics.babraham.ac.uk/projects/hicup/) with the flag `--arima` is using the Arima HIC protocol.

 All commands used to QC, and process hic-data are contianed in the main Snakefile.
+The pipeline uses conda for dependency management.
+Make sure you have installed a recent version of snakemake and conda.

 **Execution**: